fpelliccioni/fpelliccioni.github.io/_posts/2014-05-20-writing-min-function-part1.markdown

 In this article I want to avoid using any programming language, I want to focus on the algorithms and the specifications.
 In subsequent articles, I will implement what we learned using several mainstream programming languages.

-## Writing min
+## Writing *min*

-I will try to write the function min, that is, a function that returns the minimum of two things.
+I will try to write the function *min*, that is, a function that returns the minimum of two things.

 At this time you may be wondering, this guy is writing an entire blog post about a two-line function, is this serious?
 The answer is yes.
-As Alex says, “Simple things are beautiful”, and believe it or not, we can learn a lot in the process of writing min.
+As Alex says, *“Simple things are beautiful”*, and believe it or not, we can learn a lot in the process of writing *min*.

-The objective is to learn to correctly determine what are the requirements that a function must impose on types used in it.
+The objective is to learn to correctly determine what are the *requirements* that a function must impose on types used in it.

-*"It is better to design our Components (algorithms and data structures) not in terms of concrete types, but in terms of requirements on types expressed as syntactic and semantic properties"*
+*“It is better to design our **Components** (algorithms and data structures) not in terms of concrete types, but in terms of requirements on types expressed as syntactic and semantic properties”*

-Alex calls a collection of requirements a [Concept[2]](#Ref2).
+Alex calls a collection of requirements a [*Concept*[2]](#Ref2).

 Despite having no support for Concepts in programming languages, he has been using them for decades, not in code, but in his mind and in the documentation of the components developed by him [[3]](#Ref3).